YuukanOO/streamy/examples/client_connection/README.md

 Client Connection
 =================

-This example shows how to set Streamy client connection.
+This example shows how to set the Streamy client connection.

 1. Start the master Meteor application.
 Our Streamy clients will connect to the Streamy server in this application.